merryt/tymerrycom/src/routes/work/nuance/+page.md

 ### BUSINESS CHALLENGE

-Nuance Reached out to Universal Mind to help redefine a digital, voice based assistant for medical professionals.
+Nuance Reached out to Universal Mind to help redefine a digital, voice based assistant for medical professionals called Dragon Medical Advisor.
 Nuance faced the problem of not knowing user research best practices and being overly familiar with the subject matter and development problems to come at the problem with a fresh set of eyes.